-Any applicant whose name is being removed from the waiting list will be notified by the Harrisonburg Redevelopment and Housing Authority, in writing, that they have ten (10) business days or fourteen (14) regular days from the date of the written correspondence to present mitigating circumstances or request an informal review.
+Any applicant whose name is being removed from the waiting list will be notified by the HRHA, in writing, that they have 10 business days from the date of the written correspondence to present mitigating circumstances or request an informal review.
 The letter will also indicate that their name will be removed from the waiting list if they fail to respond within the timeframe specified.
-The Harrisonburg Redevelopment and Housing Authority system of removing applicant names from the waiting list will not violate the rights of persons with disabilities.
-If an applicant claims that their failure to respond to a request for information or updates was caused by a disability, the Harrisonburg Redevelopment and Housing Authority will verify that there is in fact a disability and the disability caused the failure to respond, and provide a reasonable accommodation.
+The HRHA system of removing applicant names from the waiting list will not violate the rights of persons with disabilities.
+If an applicant claims that their failure to respond to a request for information or updates was caused by a disability, the HRHA will verify that there is in fact a disability and the disability caused the failure to respond, and provide a reasonable accommodation.
 An example of a reasonable accommodation would be to reinstate the applicant on the waiting list based on the date and time of the original application.